 To find these books, use the Advanced Search in Quest.
 On a separate line, add the word "Sources" to your search, and set the dropdown menu to Subject.
 Then, set the Material Type to Books.
 Your search will look like this:

-Secondary sources sometimes are published with reproductions of primary sources.
-Here are some examples:
+Secondary sources sometimes include reproductions of primary sources.

 Unfortunately, there isn't a way to limit your search to secondary sources that contain primary sources.
 Instead, search for secondary sources in the usual ways, and keep an eye out for any that contain primary sources.
 In particular, whenever you're examining a book, be sure to check the table of contents to see whether the book includes any primary source documents.